CERTCC/CERT-Guide-to-CVD/docs/howto/operations/staffing.md

 order to maximize the effectiveness of the rotation.

--   *Allowing analyst independence.* Generally, you should trust your analysts to make good decisions during the report triage process, and empower them to make CVD decisions.
+-   *Allowing analyst independence.* Generally, you should trust your analysts to make good decisions during the report prioritization process, and empower them to make CVD decisions.
 Allowing analyst autonomy with management's specific blessing provides relief to analysts attempting to prioritize reports.
 Many reports will be incomplete,